 Components of Your Beehive

 The components of the hive from top to bottom are listed below.
-These are what a basic hive should have.
+These are what a basic hive should have and what’s needed to start a bee hive.
 Each has its own job:

 - The top cover protects the top of the hive from the elements.